ministryofjustice/moj-design-system/app/views/components/primary-navigation/README.md

   height: 150
 }) }}

-## When to use this component
+You must use this component with the [header](/components/header/) component.

-Use this together with the [header](/components/header/) component for non-citizen facing services.
-This component comes directly after the header.
+### Links

+You must only include links to top level sections within your service.

+Do not put calls to action in the primary navigation.
+For example, ‘Create case’ should be an action from within the ‘cases’ section and not a link inside the primary navigation.

-### With inline search
+### Inline search

-You can configure this component to show an inline search form.
-Use this type of search when users can search everything within a service.
+If your service can search anything, use an inline search form.

 {{ dsExample({
   name: 'primary-navigation',